exit99/embervite/README.md

 Embervite
 =================

-Sends emails/sms messages via IMAP intoa Gmail inbox and records replies in a database.
+Sends emails/sms messages via IMAP into a Gmail inbox and records replies in a database.